populse/populse_mia/docs/html/_sources/installation/virtualisation_pre_req_windows10.rst.txt

   # it takes time to compile

-Now you can test if the brainvisa configuration GUI works well via the command: ``bv``.
+Now you can test if the BrainVISA configuration GUI works well via the command: ``bv``.

 You have completely installed a virtual Ubuntu which is now able to host mia.